Locomotion New Hall, National Railway Museum

 Locomotion is part of the National Railway Museum and a partnership between the Science Museum Group and Durham County Council.
 The museum site is over 1km long and includes a length of the world's first public railway, the Stockton and Darlington Railway, and the buildings associated with rail engineer and innovator Timothy Hackworth.

 International design competition.
 First Prize.
-Opening 2024.
+Realised 2024.

 Client